Johnny-Ho1/ITM684/VPN.md

 - sudo nano /etc/default/ufw
 Change the value from DROP to ACCEPT

-Next you will need to modify your UFW to allow the ports that you specified earlier
+Next you will need to modify your UFW to allow the ports that you specified earlier.
+Allowing 443 and 53 will also ensure traffic will never get blocked
+- sudo ufw allow 443/tcp
+- sudo ufw allow 53/udp
 - sudo ufw allow 41325/tcp
 - sudo ufw allow OpenSSH